 XO stands for crystal oscillator.
 It's the clock source for many digital and mixed-signal systems.
-It provides a clean and low noise signal that is needed for many applications such as core logic, physical layer transceivers, and mixed-signal ADCS/DACs sampling clock.
+It provides a clean and low-noise signal that is needed for many applications such as core logic, physical layer transceivers, and mixed-signal ADCS/DAC sampling clocks.Design Parameters

-The reason that we want a low phase noise crystal is that it is best to have the cleanest (i.e least amount of jitter) source of clock as the clock distribution source.
-The phase noise of a crystal can be thought of as an FM, frequency modulated signal, that has jitter noise frequency modulated onto the crystal oscillating frequency.
-When this FM signal gets mixed down to DC through any nonlinear circuit, the noise signal after downmixing turned into an intermodulation product, especially 2nd order intermodulation product, IM2, this IM2 noise in the DC/baseband raises the noise floor.
-For instance, in an ADC sampling, the sampling process is mixing processing where two analog signals, the clock source, and the analog signal input, are multiplied in the time domain.
-This mixing for phase noise and input analog signals raises the noise floor of the analog input signals, and therefore lowers the effective dynamic range of the ADC.
+The reason that we want a low-phase noise crystal is that it is best to have the cleanest (i.e., with the least amount of jitter) source of clock as the clock distribution source.
+The phase noise of a crystal can be thought of as an FM, frequency-modulated signal that has jitter noise frequency-modulated onto the crystal's oscillating frequency.
+When this FM signal gets mixed down to DC through any nonlinear circuit, the noise signal after downmixing turns into an intermodulation product, especially a 2nd-order intermodulation product, IM2.
+This IM2 noise in the DC/baseband raises the noise floor.
+For instance, in an ADC sampling process, the sampling process is mixing processing where two analog signals, the clock source and the analog signal input, are multiplied in the time domain.
+This mixing of phase noise and input analog signals raises the noise floor of the analog input signals and therefore lowers the effective dynamic range of the ADC.